Trading Places: Critical reassessment

 Trading Places is considered one of the best comedies of the 1980s and one of the best Christmas films.
-In 2015, the screenplay was listed as the joint thirty-third funniest on the WGA's 101 Funniest Screenplays list, tied with Ferris Bueller's Day Off (1986).
+In 2015, the screenplay was listed as the joint thirty-third funniest on the Writers Guild of America's 101 Funniest Screenplays list, tied with Ferris Bueller's Day Off (1986).
 In 2017, the BBC polled 253 critics (118 female, 135 male) from 52 countries on the funniest film made.
 Trading Places came seventy-fourth, behind The Nutty Professor (1963) and The Naked Gun: From the Files of Police Squad!
 (1988).
 Several publications have named it one of the best films of the 1980s, including: number eight by IFC; number 17 by MTV; number 37 by USA Today; and number 41 by Rotten Tomatoes.
 It has also been listed as one of the best comedy films ever by publications including: number 16 by Time Out; number 26 by Rotten Tomatoes; and number 48 by Empire.

 Although the film's story takes place over several weeks leading up to and after Christmas, Trading Places is regarded as a Christmas film.
 In 2008, The Washington Post called it one of the most underrated Christmas films.
 The Atlantic described it as a less traditional Christmas film, but one whose themes remain relevant, particularly regarding the divide between the wealthy and poor.
 It has appeared on several lists of the best Christmas films, including: number 5 by Empire; number 12 by Entertainment Weekly; number 13 by Thrillist; number 23 by Time Out; number 24 by Rotten Tomatoes (based on overall critical scores); number 45 by Today; and unranked by Country Living and The Daily Telegraph.
 It has been a popular Christmas film on TV in Italy since its television debut in 1986, generally played on Christmas Eve.